Cough

 Over the counter cough remedies are supposed to suppress the cough reflex but are usually not effective.
 The best approach is to identify and treat the root cause of the cough:

-Asthma-should improve with a short-acting bronchodilator.
+Asthma-should improve at least temporarilywith a short-acting bronchodilator.
 Inhaled controller asthma medications are so good these days that only severe asthmatics do not respond to them.
 If cough is the prinicpal manifestation of “asthma” and only responds to high doses of oral steroids, consider another cause such as reflux.

-Acid reflux-should respond to strong acid suppressor therapy (proton pump inhibitors) but sometimes twice daily dosing is required.
+Acid reflux-Often “silent — without heartburn in chronic cough patients.
+Identify major triggers first and avoid them.
+Reflux (should respond to strong acid suppressor therapy (proton pump inhibitors) but sometimes twice daily dosing is required.
 Some chronic cough patients with reflux respond temporarily to high doses of oral steroids (prednisone) leading doctor and patient to think it is asthma.

-Postnasal drip-we consider this a confusing term.
+Postnasal drip-this a confusing term.
 It refers to an irritation in the back of the throat but it could be due to reflux, allergy or sinus infection.

-Pertussis- A bacteria that causes Whooping Cough–severe coughing episodes.
-A vaccine is available for this but antibiotics only work in the early stages.
+Pertussis- A bacteria that causes Whooping Cough–severe coughing episodes, often triggering vomiting.
+A vaccine is available for prevention and antibiotics only work in the early stages.

 When should I worry about my cough?